CSCfi/helm-charts/charts/mlflow/README.md

 ## Introduction
 This Helm chart deploys MLflow on Rahti2.

 It is highly recommended to use the Helm CLI instead of the WebUI of Rahti2.
-If so, you can clone the GitHub repository from [here](https://github.com/CSCfi/helm-charts)
+If so, you can clone the GitHub repository from [here](https://github.com/CSCfi/helm-charts).
+Helm CLI allows you:
+- to download the necessary dependencies in order to run the chart, if you decide to run PostgreSQL and MinIO in Rahti2.
+- to set the necessary values (see command below), if you decide to run a PostgreSQL instance externally and to use an external S3 service.

 ## Test and Deploy
 Different steps are necessary to deploy this Helm Chart to Rahti2: